erikdrozina/personal_website/content/about.md

 url: "/about/"
 ---

-Hi, I am Erik Drozina, a 19 year old italian student passionate about the tech world.
+Hi, I am Erik Drozina, a 19 year old Italian student passionate about the tech world.

-I use Java and C# for coding my free-time apps but I have a basic knowledge of C, C++ and Python, which I'm deepening.
+I use Java and C# for coding my free-time apps and I have a good knowledge of C, C++ and Python too, which I'm deepening.

 I also have a solid basic knowledge of Linux as OS which I'm currently using to work with Android realated stuff.

-For more information check the [certificates page](/certificates)
+For more information check the [certificates page](/certificates).